Introduction

 Other General Plan designations that may allow home additions:

-- Low-Density Residential: Suitable for single-family home additions, offering a quiet and spacious living environment.
+- Low-Density Residential: Ideal for single-family additions, fostering a calm and spacious living environment.

-- Medium-Density Residential: Allows for more extensive home additions, providing more housing options while maintaining a balance between density and open space.
+- Medium-Density Residential: This category permits larger expansions, enabling more diverse housing options while maintaining a balance between density and open areas.

 Development standards